dharmx/walls/.github/README.md

 # Wallpapers

 This README is auto-generated.
 You may view its source code [here](docgen.py).
 Showcases are randomly chosen.
-Files are shuffled then first three from each category are chosen.
+Files are shuffled then first two from each category are chosen.

 ## Showcase